hidayatullahap/go-examples/patterns/polymorphism/README.md

  ![alt text](https://i.imgur.com/h5Bk2Q9.jpg "example")

  In this illustration we can switch between multiple service implementation.
-For example we need to test API hit without actually hit API, we can use mock implementaion.
-Code implementation available in package service and service_example_test.go
+For example we need to test API hit without actually hit the API, we can use mock instead.
+Code available in package service and service_example_test.go